aerospike-community/amc/README.md

 After getting and installing `npm`, install grunt: `npm install -g grunt`

-Install reflex to watch files and automatically rebuild server code:

-`go get github.com/cespare/reflex`

 ### Getting the Code

 `go get github.com/aerospike-community/amc`

 ### Developing the Application Server

-You can have a look inside the `./server-dev.sh` to find out the details.
-The command inside this file will pass a dev config file to the app server.
+Use `./server-dev.sh` to manually run the server.
+This will automatically pass a dev config file to the app server.

+#### Auto run changes
+Use reflex to watch the changing files and rerun the server when needed.

+1. Install reflex to watch files and automatically rebuild server code:
+`go get github.com/cespare/reflex`

+2. Run reflex:
 `reflex -R node_modules -R static -R build -R deployment -R vendor -r '\.go$' ./server-dev.sh enterprise`

 ### Building the UI
+Keep in mind that you don't need to build the UI to be able to develop.
+The original source files are used for the development.
+For deployment, manually rebuild the static UI:
 ```shell
 $ cd static
 $ npm install